kaiyuanshe/osschat/.github/ISSUE_TEMPLATE/ossbot-bug-report.md

 ---
-name: OssBot Bug Report
+name: OSSChat Bug Report
-about: Create a bug report for a bug you found in ossbot
+about: Create a bug report for a bug you found in osschat

 ---